datanav/docs/configuration.rst

 The URL system
 --------------

 The URL system represents a HTTP server serving requests from a base url.
-It can also represent local files either by just passing in a local path in its ``base_url`` property or using a ``file://`` protocol in the URL.
+It supports the ``http`` and ``https`` protocols.
 It provides session handling, connection pooling and authentication services to sources and sinks which need to communicate with a HTTP server.

 Prototype
 ^^^^^^^^^